Murder of Oumar Dia

-On November 18, 1997, Mauritanian Oumar Dia was approached by white supremacist Nathan Thill at a bus stop and was shot dead.
+On November 18, 1997, Oumar Dia a 38-year-old Mauritanian man was approached by white supremacist Nathan Thill at a bus stop and was shot dead.
 Thill's accomplice, Jeremiah Barnum, also shot and injured witness Jeannie VanVelkenburg, who was left paralyzed after she ran to aid Dia.

 Incident

-Oumar Dia was a father of three who lived in Mauritania until 1989, being expelled from the country by Arab leader due to being black.
+Oumar Dia was a father of three who lived in Mauritania until 1989.
 Dia's family remained in Africa while he lived in the United States.
 On November 18, 1997, Dia was waiting at a bus stop after working a shift as a housekeeper at a hotel.
 According to testimony, Nathan Thill stated "[I] walked through town with my gun in my waist, saw the black guy and thought he didn't belong where he was at".
 Thill then said that he thought to himself "How easy it would be to take him out right there, ...
 Didn't seem like much to me."
 Thill and his accomplice Jeremiah Barnum then approached Dia, asked him if he was prepared to die and began to beat him while calling him racial slurs.
 Nurse aide Jeannie VanVelkenburg attempted to intervene, telling the two to stop assaulting Dia.
 Thill then shot Dia three times in the neck and chest.
 VanVelkenburg was then shot in the spine while fleeing by Barnum, leaving her permanently paralyzed.
 After his arrest, Thill explained his reason for killing Dia was his black skin, stating "In a war, anybody wearing the enemy's uniform is an enemy and should be taken out, ...
 I guess I was kind of thinking about him because he was black".